Skip to content

 • What's your target annual income divided by your available working hours?

-A common starting point for skilled handcraft work is $20-35/hour.
+A reasonable starting point for skilled handcraft work is $20–35/hour.
+For context, BLS reports a May 2024 median annual wage of $56,260 (~$27/hour) for craft and fine artists (BLS OOH: Craft and Fine Artists).
+Use what feels right for your market and experience level.
 Use what feels right for your market and skill level — just use something.

 Track time per batch, then divide: